hafez-ahmad/R-markdown-article-class/README.md

 ## Push means upload
 ## Please comments for what your are doing and then push it

-## set up GitHub repo to track changes on local machine
+## Set up GitHub repo to track changes on local machine
 git push -u origin master